Georgetown, Texas: Climate

 According to the Köppen climate classification system, Georgetown has a humid subtropical climate, Cfa on climate maps.

 Georgetown, like much of Central Texas, is characterized by its long, hot summers and cooler, mild winters.
 The average summer temperature typically reaches 100 °F for several days during July and August.
 It is common for highs to be near 90 °F well into October, but by this time, the nights are noticeably cooler.

-Winters in Georgetown have highs in the 50s and 60s, with a few days dropping near freezing, causing one or two ice storms per season.
+Winters in Georgetown have highs in the 50s and 60s °F (10 to 21 °C), with a few days dropping near freezing, causing one or two ice storms per season.
 A few days reach well above the average.
-The region may have temperatures in the 80s well into December and 70s in January.
+The region may have temperatures in the 80s °F (26 to 32 °C) well into December and 70s °F (21 to 26 °C) in January.

 Fall, winter, and spring all average about two to three inches of rain per month, while July and August are the driest, averaging only one to two inches and sometimes no precipitation at all.
 Most of what rain does fall during the long summer comes from the outflow of Gulf storms that are often pushed away from the region by a large summer high-pressure system.

 Georgetown has more than 225 days classified as mostly sunny to sunny, among a total of more than 300 days of at least partly cloudy skies per year.